XcenaX/FireSimulationPlugin/README.md

    - `Measure`.
 The number of Unreal Engine untis that will be equal to 1 meter.
    - `Fire distance`.
 Visualisation parameter.
 Distance between fire actors.
 The greater the distance, the fewer Actors will be required to represent the fire zone and fewer resources will be required.
    - Select a `Fire Particle System`.
 Visualisation of fire.
    - Use `Draw Grid` to visualize your grid in the scene and `Clear Grid` to clear it.
+Be CAREFULL.
+If element size is too low this will crash UE.
-   - Click `Confirm Changes` to save plugin settings.
+   - Click `Confirm Changes` to confirm and save plugin settings.

 ### Example Images